muratk3n/thirdwave/en/tweets/2020/week11c.md

 ---

-Reminder: none of BD control is done through Deep Shit, sorry Deep Learning, "neural" archs which ppl assume are synanamous with "AI" these days.
+Reminder: none of BD control is done through Deep Shit, sorry Deep Learning, "neural" archs which ppl assume are synonymous with "AI" these days.

 *2020-3-12 20:35:3*